-Daniel Yost is chair of the Technology Transactions and Licensing practice at Orrick and a prior co-chair of Orrick’s Emerging Companies Group.
+Daniel Yost is chair of the Technology Transactions and Licensing practice at Orrick and a prior co-chair of Orrick’s Technology Companies Group.
 He is recognized for negotiating complex commercial and technology transactions and intellectual property counseling.
 Highly regarded for his expertise, Chambers USA noted that, “His work is solution-driven and his positive personality helps both sides of a negotiation work towards the outcome.”
 Legal 500 describes his practice as “exceptional” and recommends the practice for its “high client service ethic and great commercial awareness."

 Mr. Yost has counseled clients on commercial law, copyright, licensing, marketing, patent, privacy, strategic alliances, trademark and trade secrets matters.